Skip to Main Content

 Biography

-Ben represents clients in all areas of intellectual property law, with an emphasis on patent prosecution, investigation, and litigation and trademark counseling.
-He counsels companies of all sizes in protecting and monetizing their intellectual property.
+Ben represents clients in all areas of intellectual property law, with a strong emphasis on patent prosecution, portfolio management, and strategy for tech transfer clients.
+He counsels clients of all sizes in protecting and monetizing their intellectual property.

-Ben’s background in engineering allows him to work in a variety of technical fields and product categories.
+Ben’s background in physics allows him to work in a variety of technical fields and product categories.
 Ben has experience in all stages of patent procurement, from drafting patent applications to directing and arguing appeals before the Patent Trial and Appeal Board and the US Court of Appeals for the Federal Circuit.
-In addition, Ben practices in all stages of litigation in federal courts.
+In addition, Ben practices in all stages of litigation in federal court.

 Selected Memberships & Affiliations